abosan1122/arabiandyar/PRIVACY_POLICY.md

 We take reasonable technical and organizational measures to safeguard your personal data against unauthorized access, alteration, disclosure, or destruction.

-However, please note that no method of electronic storage or transmission over the Internet is completely secure, and we cannot guarantee absolute security.

----

-## Third-Party Links

-Our App may contain links to third-party websites or services.
-We are not responsible for the content, security, or privacy practices of those websites.
-We encourage you to read their respective privacy policies when visiting them.

 ---

 ## Data Retention